selwynpolit/d9book/book/paragraphs.md

   $bundle = $node->bundle();
   $view_mode = $variables['view_mode'];

-  // Check the there is a field_content field. if (isset($variables['content']['field_content'])) {
+  // Check that there is a field_content field. if (isset($variables['content']['field_content'])) {
     $content_tabs = [];
     // Loop through each instance of the field_content field.